will093/will093.github.io/about.md

 published: true
 ---

-I am a front end web developer and Angular expert from the vibrant city of Bristol, UK.
+Web developer, Angular expert and JavaScript enthusiast from the vibrant city of Bristol, UK.
 I like to learn new things and then write articles on my findings.

 ### Contact me